Sechseläuten, Zünfte or Guilds’ Parade, Children’s Parade

 You can read more facts about the Böögg here, but he is rather like a giant snowman and sits about 10m high on a pole on a bonfire stack which is usually positioned in the middle of Sechseläutenplatz in Bellevue.
 (However, in 2021 because of the pandemic he was located in a private location in Uri).

-At precisely 6pm on Monday it will be lit and depending on how long it takes to burn it predicts how good (or how bad) the coming Summer will be.
+At precisely 6pm on Monday it is lit and depending on how long it takes to burn it predicts how good (or how bad) the coming Summer will be.
 The quicker it burns, the better the Summer.
 According to legend, if it burns in under 6 minutes, it will be a sunny Summer, if it takes between 6 and 10 minutes it will be a cloudy Summer, between 10 and 15 minutes is means a rainy Summer and more than 15 minutes it could actually snow during the Summer!